 Delhi, the heart of India, is a city known for its rich history, vibrant culture, and, for foodies like me , its delectable street food.
 The bustling streets of Delhi offer a sensory overload of flavors, aromas, and textures that are simply irresistible.
-From crispy samosas to flavorful chole bhature and succulent kebabs, Delhi’s street food scene is a gastronomic paradise that leaves no palate unsatisfied.
+From crispy samosas to flavorful chole bhature and succulent kebabs, street food in Delhi is a gastronomic paradise that leaves no palate unsatisfied.

 But of course, while the food is inviting, the though of falling sick robs tourists of this delectable experience.
-This is why I have here a blog on the best street food shops in Delhi and tips on how to avoid, “Delhi Belly,” a name Delhi infamously acquired due to the high incidence of food poisoning tourists experience in Delhi.
+This is why I have here a blog on the best street food in Delhi, the best street food shops to try them, and tips on how to avoid, “Delhi Belly,” a name Delhi infamously acquired due to the high incidence of food poisoning tourists experience in Delhi.

 When in Delhi, do try these amazing street foods of Delhi: